Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you have been paying attention to coffee trends, you may wonder about the differences between a drip vs a siphon coffee maker.
 Siphon coffee makers are also called vacuum brewers, and they require a short process with precise variables.
 On the other hand, the best coffee maker using the drip method requires little effort but sometimes sacrifices flavor.

-Because of their increasing popularity, siphon devices have reentered the market as a major player.
+Because of their increasing popularity, siphon devices have reentered the market as a significant player.
 For some, they surpass standard coffee makers.
 However, many still use their regular coffee makers every day because they’re so convenient.

 If using freshly ground coffee beans, make sure to grind them to a medium coarseness (like sea salt) for both drip and siphon brewers.